 Other medications for erectile dysfunction include:

-Each injection generally produces an erection that lasts about an hour.
+The goal of injection therapies is to produce an erection that lasts about 20 to 40 minutes.
+If an erection lasts longer than one hour, you will need to have the medication or dose adjusted to avoid potentially long-term complications.
 Because the needle used is very fine, pain from the injection site is usually minor.

-Side effects can include bleeding from the injection, prolonged erection (priapism) and formation of fibrous tissue at the injection site.
+Side effects can include bleeding from the injection, prolonged erection (priapism) and formation of fibrous tissue within the penis or at the injection site.

 Alprostadil urethral suppository.
 Alprostadil intraurethral (Muse) therapy involves placing a tiny alprostadil suppository inside your penis in the penile urethra.
 You use a special applicator to insert the suppository into your penile urethra.